 THIS DATE IN HISTORY: Sept.
 13

-1926: Emile Francis, who follows a long playing career as a goaltender with a longer one as an NHL coach and executive, is born in North Battleford, Saskatchewan.
+1926: Emile Francis, who follows a long playing career as a goalie with a longer one as an NHL coach and executive, is born in North Battleford, Saskatchewan.

-1978: The Hockey Hall of Fame inducts three players, Jacques Plante, Marcel Pronovost, and Andy Bathgate, as well as three builders, Sam Pollock, J.P.
+1978: The Hall of Fame inducts three players, Jacques Plante, Marcel Pronovost and Andy Bathgate, as well as three builders, Sam Pollock, J.P.
 Bickell, and William Thayer Tutt.

-1981: The Soviet Union wins the second Canada Cup tournament by routing Canada 8-1 in the championship game at Montreal.
-After a scoreless first period, the Soviets outscore Canada 3-1 in the second period and 5-1 in the third.
-Soviet goaltender Vladislav Tretiak is named MVP of the tournament.
+1981: The Soviet Union wins the second Canada Cup tournament by defeating Canada 8-1 in the championship game at the Montreal Forum.
+After a scoreless first period, the Soviets outscore Canada 3-1 in the second and 5-0 in the third.
+Soviet goalie Vladislav Tretiak is named MVP of the tournament.

-1984: Three years to the day after one of the worst losses in its history, Canada defeats the Soviet Union 3-2 in overtime at Calgary to win their semifinal game at the Canada Cup.
-Mike Bossy's goal at 12:29 of overtime moves Canada into the best-of-3 final against Sweden.
+1984: Three years to the day after one of the worst losses in its history, Canada defeats the Soviet Union 3-2 in overtime at Calgary to win its semifinal game at the Canada Cup.
+Mike Bossy scores at 12:29 of OT to move Canada into the best-of-3 final against Sweden.